Tron: Ares: Plot

-Julian becomes more determined to retrieve the code.
-Ares reveals it can be obtained using Eve's identity disc but will kill her as a result; Julian accepts this risk.
-However, Ares then lies to Athena, claiming that Julian is "indisposed" and attempts to bargain with Eve, asking to achieve permanence in exchange for Eve's freedom.
-Suspicious of Ares' behavior, Athena contacts Julian and returns with orders to de-rez Ares.
-Ares and Eve are able to evade their pursuers and return to Dillinger headquarters.
+Ares reveals the code can be obtained using Eve's identity disc, and Julian is willing to let her die as a result.
+Lying to Athena that Julian is "indisposed", Ares bargains with Eve, asking to achieve permanence in exchange for her freedom.
+Suspicious, Athena contacts Julian and, deciding that Ares is malfunctioning, returns with orders to de-rez him.
+Evading their pursuers, Ares and Eve return to the real world.
+En route to ENCOM, they reflect on their motivations, as Ares shows further signs of self-awareness and individuality.

-En route to ENCOM headquarters, Eve and Ares reflect on their motivations, with Ares determining that Eve pursued the Permanence Code out of a sense of inferiority to her sister, who worked on humanitarian projects.
-Eve realizes a copy of the code might be stored in a museum display at ENCOM of Kevin Flynn's original office.
-They reunite with Seth to digitize and upload Ares onto Flynn's original grid.
-(Note: As depicted in Tron (1982)) Athena destroys the particle laser to trap Ares and then pursues Eve.
-The sprinkler system activates, and Athena shows a moment of self-awareness before de-materializing.
-Ajay and his assistant Erin arrive, and Seth and Eve explain their plan to use Athena's own particle laser so they can free Ares and thwart Julian.
+Eve realizes a copy of the code might be stored in Kevin Flynn's original office, preserved at ENCOM Tower, where they reunite with Seth to upload Ares onto Flynn's original Grid using a particle laser.
+(Note: As depicted in Tron (1982)) They are ambushed by Athena, who destroys the laser to trap Ares, but experiences a moment of self-awareness before de-materializing.
+Ajay and his assistant Erin arrive, joining Seth and Eve in using Athena's own laser to hack the Dillinger Grid.

-Elisabeth retakes the CEO position and she tries turning off the particle lasers, but Athena re-materializes and fatally stabs her, having interpreted her as an obstacle in the directive given by Julian to obtain the code "by any means".
-On Flynn's grid, Ares encounters an aspect of Flynn, and they discuss Ares's desire for permanence.
-Intrigued by Ares's wish to live permanently and his internal awareness, Flynn grants Ares the permanence code and sends him to Flynn's Arcade via a backdoor where he re-materializes.
+Elisabeth retakes the position of CEO and tries to turn off the particle lasers, but Athena re-materializes and fatally stabs her, to Julian's horror, having interpreted her as an obstacle in his directive to obtain the code "by any means".
+On Flynn's Grid, Ares encounters a manifestation of Flynn, and they discuss Ares's desire for permanence.
+Intrigued by Ares's wish to live and to save Eve, Flynn grants him the permanence code and re-materializes him via backdoor at Flynn's Arcade.

-Athena pilots a Recognizer into the city to find Eve, and eventually captures her while the ENCOM staff breach the Dillinger Grid.
-After Athena captures Eve and prepares to return to Dillinger, Ares intercepts them, engaging Athena and her allies.
-Ajay, Seth, and Erin penetrate and shut down the Dillinger mainframe, preventing any of the Dillinger programs (barring Ares) from re-materializing.
-A wounded Athena permanently de-materializes in Ares' arms.
-The authorities raid the Dillinger headquarters, but Julian uses the laser to digitize himself.
-Eve and Ares go their separate ways, with ENCOM using the permanence code to benefit the world.
+Athena pilots a Recognizer into the city, capturing Eve while the ENCOM staff breach the Dillinger Grid, but Ares intercepts Athena and her unit.
+Ajay, Seth, and Erin shut down the Dillinger mainframe, preventing Ares's fellow Dillinger programs from re-materializing, and a wounded Athena permanently de-materializes in Ares's arms.
+The police raid Dillinger headquarters, but Julian uses the laser to digitize himself.
+Eve and Ares go their separate ways, as ENCOM uses the permanence code to benefit the world.

-Ares later sends Eve a postcard about his life outside the Grid and plans to find Sam and Quorra.
-Meanwhile, Julian explores the damaged Dillinger Grid and is transformed by an identity disc that belonged to his grandfather's program, Sark.
+Ares sends Eve a postcard, traveling the world in search of Flynn's son, Sam, and his companion, Quorra.
+Eve reconstructs the Skagway facility on top of ENCOM Tower, including the orange tree.
+Back in the damaged Dillinger Grid, Julian is transformed by an identity disc that belonged to his grandfather's program Sark.